dart-lang/site-www/src/server/c-interop-native-extensions.md

 {{site.alert.note}}
 The extension mechanism discussed in this page is for deep integration of the VM by custom Dart embedders.
-This extension mechanism is **deprecated**, and may be removed in a future release.
+This extension mechanism is **unsupported** for extension purposes, and may be removed in a future release.

 If you just need to call existing code written in C or C++, see [C & C++ interop using FFI](/server/c-interop).